Guide

 For the head-to-head data, see our compare hub.

-- Welling — best overall, best AI calorie tracker.
+- Welling, best overall, best AI calorie tracker.

-- Cronometer — best for micronutrient tracking.
+- Cronometer, best for micronutrient tracking.

-- MacroFactor — best for adaptive macro coaching.
+- MacroFactor, best for adaptive macro coaching.

-- MyFitnessPal — best food database breadth.
+- MyFitnessPal, best food database breadth.

-- Cal AI — best minimal photo-to-calories loop.
+- Cal AI, best minimal photo-to-calories loop.

-- Lose It! — best simple weight-loss tracker.
+- Lose It!, best simple weight-loss tracker.

-- MyNetDiary — best for medical and GLP-1 use.
+- MyNetDiary, best for medical and GLP-1 use.

-- Noom — best behaviour-change program.
+- Noom, best behaviour-change program.

-Best calorie counter by use case
+Which is the best calorie counter app by use case?

-- Best free calorie counter app: the free tier of Welling covers core photo and chat logging with daily summaries — more capability than the free tier of MyFitnessPal in 2026.
+- Best free calorie counter app: the free tier of Welling covers core photo and chat logging with daily summaries, more capability than the free tier of MyFitnessPal in 2026.

 - Best AI calorie tracker: Welling on accuracy; Cal AI on workflow simplicity.